 The contribution policy for PERS is set by N.J.S.A.
-15A and requires contributions by active members and contributing employers.
+43:15A and requires contributions by active members and contributing employers.
 State legislation has modified the amount that is contributed by the State.
 The State's pension contribution is based on an actuarially determined amount which includes the employer portion of the normal cost and an amortization of the unfunded accrued liability.
 Funding for noncontributory group insurance benefits is based on actual claims paid.
+For fiscal year 2019, the State's pension contribution was less than the actuarial determined amount.

-PERS members are required to contribute 7.50% and 7.34%, respectively, of their annual covered salaries and the College is required to contribute at an actuarially determined rate.
+PERS members are required to contribute 7.50% and 7.34%, for the years ended June 30, 2020 and 2019, respectively, of their annual covered salary and the College is required to contribute at an actuarially determined rate.
 The contribution requirements of the plan members and the College are established and may be amended by the State of New Jersey.